Mintbase/mintbase-bridge/README.md

 ### Typescript

-You can find your contract hash when you deploy your store or you can embed other martets as well.
+You can find your contract hash when you deploy your store or you can embed other folks markets as well.

 ```
 interface MintbaseProps {